 Professor David J Beech

-- Areas of expertise: Calcium-permeable channels in health and disease
+- Areas of expertise: Calcium-permeable channels and mechanical force sensing in health and disease

 - Email: D.J.Beech@leeds.ac.uk